IMOKURI/dotfiles/README.md

 ## Feature

-- Install Neovim, Vim, Git, Python3, Node.js and Go with some packages.
+- Install Neovim, Git, Python3, Node.js and Go with some packages.
 - Clone dotfiles repository.
 - Create symbolic link to dotfiles.